Vickydesign-svg/algorithm_visualizer/README.md

 Overview
 This project visualizes how sorting algorithms transform an array over time.
-Instead of only showing the final sorted result, the program prints the **state of the array after each pass**, helping beginners understand how the algorithm works internally.
+Instead of only showing the final sorted result, the program prints the state of the array after each pass, helping to understand how the algorithm works internally.

 It currently includes:
 - Bubble Sort